 The projected growth rate by 2024 is of 8%, and it is one of the largest within engineering disciplines.
 In 2017, US News ranks Environmental Engineer No. 7 in best engineering jobs.

 Statistics in May 2016 show that Colorado has one of the highest concentrations of jobs and location quotients of environmental engineers in the country and is one of the states with the highest employment level in this occupation:

 What kind of work do Environmental Engineers do?

 Environmental engineers use the principles of engineering to develop solutions to environmental issues.
-They work to improve recycling, waste disposal, public health, and water and air pollution control.
-They also address larger scale problems, such as unsafe drinking water, and climate change.
+They work to improve recycling, waste disposal, public health, as well as water and air pollution control.
+They also address larger scale problems, such as unsafe drinking water and climate change.

 Typical environmental engineering positions include:

 - Evaluating environmental impacts and designing projects for ecosystem protection and restoration

 - Operation and planning of treatment processes for drinking water, industrial wastewater, municipal wastewater, polluted air, and hazardous waste